Polynomial Siegel disks are typically Jordan domains: Outline of the proof

 Now let $H_f: \Delta \to \Delta$ be the David homeomorphism in Lemma~\ref{uniform-p}.
 Define

 Let $\mu_f$ denote the Beltrami differential on the whole plane which is obtained by pulling back $\mu_{H_f}$ through the iteration of $\widehat{B}_f$.

-\begin{lem} There exist $\tilde{M}, \tilde{\beta} > 0$ and $0< \tilde{\epsilon}_0 < 1$ depending only on $C$ and $d$ such that for any $f \in \bigcup_{\alpha \in \Theta_C^b} \Pi^{\alpha, d}_{\rm geom}$, we have for any $0< \epsilon < \tilde{\epsilon}_0$. \end{lem}
+\begin{lem} There exist $\tilde{M}, \tilde{\beta} > 0$ and $0< \tilde{\epsilon}_0 < 1$ depending only on $C$ and $d$ such that for any $f \in \bigcup_{\alpha \in \Theta_C^b} \Pi_\alpha^d$, we have for any $0< \epsilon < \tilde{\epsilon}_0$. \end{lem}

-Lemma~\ref{uniform-w} asserts the uniform integrability of the invariant Beltrami differentials for all Blaschke premodels in (\ref{relt}).
+Lemma~\ref{uniform-w} asserts the uniform integrability of the invariant Beltrami differentials for all Blaschke premodels $\widehat{B}_f$, $f \in \bigcup_{\alpha \in \Theta_C^b} \Pi_\alpha^d$.
 As we mentioned before the main difficulty in performing a trans-qc surgery is to verify the integrability of certain degenerate Beltrami differential.
-The key idea used in the proof of Lemma~\ref{uniform-w} is a method developed in \cite{Zh2} which allows us to obtain the desired area estimate.
+The key idea used in the proof of Lemma~\ref{uniform-w} is a method developed in \cite{Zh2} which allows us to obtain a uniform area estimate.

 \begin{lem}[Tukia, \cite{Tu}] Let $\mathcal{F}$ denote the class of all $(\tilde{M}, \tilde{\beta}, \tilde{\epsilon}_0)$-David homeomorphisms of the plane to itself which fix $0$ and $1$.
 Then there exist three constants $\hat{M}, \hat{\beta} > 0$ and $0< \hat{\epsilon}_0 < 1$ depending only on $\tilde{M}, \tilde{\beta}$ and $\tilde{\epsilon}_0$ such that any sequence in $\mathcal{F}$ has a subsequence which converges uniformly to a $(\hat{M}, \hat{\alpha}, \hat{\epsilon}_0)$-David homeomorphism of the plane which fixes $0$ and $1$. \end{lem}